nathan-franz/nathan-franz.github.io/_publications/2024-02-plosone.md

 collection: publications
 category: manuscripts
 permalink: /publication/2024-02-plosone
-excerpt: 'The study analyzes longitudinal births in Odisha (2007--2011) using a mother fixed‑effects model to identify the impact of cesarean delivery on breastfeeding initiation.
+excerpt: 'With Smita and Diane Coffey.
+The study analyzes longitudinal births in Odisha (2007--2011) using a mother fixed‑effects model to identify the impact of cesarean delivery on breastfeeding initiation.
 It finds that babies born via C-section are about 11 percentage points more likely to experience delayed breastfeeding (beyond 24 hours) compared to their vaginally born siblings.'
 date: 2024-02-01
 venue: 'PLOS One'
 paperurl: 'https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0287796'